What priority does your business place on aftermarket parts sales?

 The key benefits of eCommerce for OEMs include the ability to:

-- Provide buyers with comprehensive electronic parts catalogs and enable them to order parts online with the minimum of hassle.
-According to research conducted by Accenture Interactive, 68% of B2B buyers purchased materials or services online in 2014.
+- Provide buyers with comprehensive electronic parts catalogs and enable them to order parts online with less hassle.
+According to research conducted by Forrester, US B2B eCommerce will reach $1.8 trillion and account for 17% of all B2B sales in the US by 2023.

-- Apply analytics technology to access historical and near-real-time data relating to customer behavior, enabling you to learn about your customers and as a result, offer personalized buying experiences.
+- Apply analytics technology to access historical and near-real-time data relating to customer behavior.
+This enables you to learn about your customers and as a result, offer personalized buying experiences.
 Personalization is set to become an essential facet of any marketing, sales, and servicing activity in the B2B environment, including customer care in the aftermarket.
-In 2015, 95% of executive-level buyers responding to a Harris Poll study said they want more personalization in their interactions with suppliers, as reported by Forbes.
+In 2019 respondents of a Mckinsey & Company survey said that suppliers that provide an outstanding digital experience are twice as likely to be chosen as their primary supplier.

-In addition to the benefits above, ecommerce for OEMs is built with technology that integrates easily with your other business information systems, such as ERP.
-This means data only needs to be entered into one system, helping to streamline processes and reduce errors.
+In addition to the benefits above, eCommerce for OEMs is built with technology that integrates easily with your other business information systems, such as ERP.
+This means you only need to enter data into one system, helping to streamline processes and reduce errors.

-Of course it’s critical to choose the right ecommerce solution.
-PartSpot eCommerce from GenAlpha for example, is built to support manufacturers’ aftermarket sales growth.
-PartSpot provides the features and functions you need to compete effectively and secure customer loyalty.
+Choosing the right eCommerce solution is critical.
+Equip eCommerce from GenAlpha is built to support manufacturers’ aftermarket sales growth.
+Equip provides the features and functions you need to compete effectively and secure customer loyalty.